ekinakyurek/compgen/README.md

 4. Downloads `SCAN` and `SIGMORPHON 2018` preprocessed neighborhood files from server.

   **Optional**:

-5. Downloads pre-trained generative models for `SCAN` and `SIGMORPHON 2018` along with generated samples to the [checkpoints/](checkpoints/) folder.
+5. Downloads pre-trained generative models for `SCAN` and `SIGMORPHON 2018` along with generated samples to the the checkpoints folders.

 Note that if there are issues with any of the steps 1 through 4, the experiments might fail.